rbisdorff/Digraph3/docSphinx/tutorial.rst

 XMCDA 2.0
 .........

 As with all Digraph instances, it is possible to store permanently a copy of the outranking digraph *odg*.
 As its outranking relation is automatically generated by the :py:class:`outrankingDigraphs.BipolarOutrankingDigraph` class constructor on the basis of a given performance tableau, it is sufficient to save only the latter.
-For this purpose we are using the `XMCDA 2.00 <https://www.decision-deck.org/xmcda/>`_ XML encoding scheme of MCDA data, as provided by the Decision Deck Project (see https://www.decision-deck.org/):
+For this purpose we are using the `XMCDA 2.00 <https://www.decision-deck.org/xmcda/>`_ XML encoding scheme of MCDA data, as provided by the Decision Deck Project (see https://www.decision-deck.org/).

 	>>> PerformanceTableau.saveXMCDA2(odg,'tutorialPerfTab')
 	*----- saving performance tableau in XMCDA 2.0 format  -------------*
 	File: tutorialPerfTab.xml saved !
 	>>> ...

 The resulting XML file my be visualized in a browser window (other than Chrome or Chromium)  with a corresponding XMCDA style sheet (`see here <_static/tutorialPerfTab.xml>`_).
 Hitting ``Ctrl U`` in Firefox will open a browser window showing the underlying xml encoded raw text.
 It is thus possible to easily edit and update as needed a given performance tableau instance.
-Reinstantiating again a corresponding updated *odg* object goes like follow:
+Reinstantiating again a corresponding updated *odg* object goes like follow.

         >>> pt = XMCDA2PerformanceTableau('tutorialPerfTab')
         >>> odg = BipolarOutrankingDigraph(pt)
 	>>> odg.showRelationTable()